 Its size and flexibility would make the Evo 4 a great choice for recording on the go.
 However, it’s rather flimsy in terms of build quality, and might not survive too many bumps and scuffs on the road.

-Like we’ve mentioned, this thing is flimsy.
-It won’t spontaneously combust while sitting on your desk, but we can’t imagine this thing will last more than two drops to the floor.
+Like I’ve mentioned, this thing is flimsy.
+It won’t spontaneously combust while sitting on your desk, but I can’t imagine this thing will last more than two drops to the floor.

 Compared to other audio interfaces